exaexa/pfp25/hw2/README.md

 any suitable error message and terminate the program.

-At the barest minimum, the formatting must be able to normalize the spaces in the formulas, and avoid printing of unnecessary parentheses.
-For example, this
+At the barest minimum, the formatting must be able to normalize the spaces in the formulas (or at least remove unnecessary spaces), and avoid printing of unnecessary parentheses where possible.
+For example, this function:
-function:

 ```
 f(a,b,    c) = (a+((b))+c)*((a   -    b)-     c);